CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02: Lab 02: Use SQL to query Azure SQL Database.md

 You've now seen how to run SQL queries against a SQL database.
 If you have time, try to add some more rows into both tables using INSERT statements, modify the rows using UPDATE statements, and remove rows using DELETE statements.

-## Congratulation, You have completed this lab
+## Congratulation, you have completed this lab.
 ------------